ShiminBlog/ShiminBlog.github.io/_posts/2016-7-23-git_problems_on_hands.md

 > Please, commit your changes or stash them before you can merge. <br>
 > Aborting

-It can be resolved in this way:
+It can be resolved in this way and have no effect on local files:
 > git stash <br>
 > git pull  <br>
 > git stash pop <br>